andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/00-athens.md

 wine cup full and my beer supply with a full inventory.
 We love Bob.

 With cups that runneth over we scan the seatback screen for entertainment.
-Finding little to rouse our interest we settle on *The Opera*, a _________ for no other reason that it's a story of Greek mythology.
-It tells the story of Orpheus and Eurydice through the vocal mastery of opera singers and fantastical visual effects.
+Finding little to rouse our interest we settle on *The Opera!*, an Italian film from 2024 for no other reason that it's a story of Greek mythology.
+It tells the tale of Orpheus and Eurydice through the vocal mastery of opera singers and fantastical visual effects.
+It's a perfect plane movie - we don't really need to pay too close attention and the performances and scenery are enough to dazzle you.

 Near the start of act II Bob arrives with supper, a plastic cellophane-wrapped tray with flabby penne pasta smothered in a salty syrup resembling red sauce,